RabinBhattaCode/RabinBhattaCode/README.md

 # Rabin Bhatta

-### Music producer, AI music technologist, and MSc Sound & Music Computing student at Queen Mary University of London
+### Music producer transitioning into AI music technology for the music industry

-I build practical music technology systems across audio identification, beat tracking, source separation, remix tools, and AI-assisted creative workflows.
-My background is split between commercial music production and technical research: over 60M Spotify streams, 3B+ TikTok views, and current MSc work focused on Music Information Retrieval, machine learning, signal processing, and deep learning for audio.
+I am a seasoned music producer now building AI tools for musicians and music industry professionals.
+The goal is to make useful systems that reduce manual work, improve creative workflow, and help people make better decisions with audio.
+My background comes from real music production, with over 60M Spotify streams and 3B+ TikTok views.
+I am now adding technical depth through an MSc in Sound and Music Computing at Queen Mary University of London.

 <p>
   <a href="#featured-projects"><img src="https://img.shields.io/badge/Featured%20Projects-111827?style=for-the-badge" alt="Featured Projects"></a>